Context-aware Bayesian Mixed Multinomial Logit Model: Large-scale case study

-To better understand cyclists' behaviour in different context situations, we merged multiple external datasets and incorporated various contextual attributes inspired by the existing literature.
-Table \ref{tab:ctxRouteChoice} summarises the context variables attributed to a trip (based on the value at its start point) and accounted for by the final bicycle route choice model.

-\paragraph{Network attributes and model specification} To create a set of possible determinants influencing cyclists' route choice behaviour, we processed and manipulated attributes of the bicycle network of the Copenhagen metropolitan area.
-Table \ref{tab:NetworkAttr} provides more details about each of the categories and their relation to the OSM network.
-For the infrastructure attributes, we combined three categories: road type, road size, and type of bicycle infrastructure.
-This resulted in 16 disjoint, clearly defined attributes which helps avoid collinearity issues and aids the interpretation of model results.

-We further assume that each of the attributes derived from the network contribute to the utility function linearly, i.e. the systematic utility term is assumed to be a linear function of attributes and a collection of taste parameters.
-The utility expression associated with alternative $i$ in choice situation $t$ for individual $n$ is defined as:
+\paragraph{Model specification} We assume that each of the attributes derived from the network contributes to the utility function linearly, i.e. the systematic utility term is assumed to be a linear function of network attributes and a collection of taste parameters.
+The utility expression associated with alternative $j$ in choice situation $t$ for individual $n$ is defined as: